 I know, it defies common sense that we would be willing to replay and recycle painful emotions.
 Who in their right mind would want to suffer like this?
 What can I tell you?
 This is how it is.
 Our emotional side has a logic all its own.
 It doesn’t listen to common sense.

 When these core emotions (List 2) are triggered by everyday situations, we often suffer more from the symptoms (List 1).
 Remarkably, the symptoms also serve as psychological defenses.
 That’s right, we use one form of suffering (List 1) as a defense to cover up our deeper suffering (List 2).
 We’re always erecting defenses without even knowing it.
-Any one of the symptoms listed above can serve as a defense.
+Any one of the symptoms in List 1 can serve as a defense.
 Take jealousy, for example.
-The chronically jealous person is likely emotionally attached to feeling rejected, abandoned, or unworthy.
+The chronically jealous person (List 1) is likely emotionally attached to feeling rejected, abandoned, or unworthy (List 2).
 His jealousy, when used as a defense, makes this unconscious claim: “I’m not looking for the feeling of rejection (or being abandoned or unworthy).
 Look at how jealous I am!
-That proves how much I hate feeling rejected (or abandoned or unworthy).”
+That proves how much I dislike feeling rejected (or abandoned or unworthy).”

 All it proves, though, is that this person is being fooled by his defense.
-Seeing through our defenses is a vitally important step in overcoming the influence of the primary negative emotions (List 2), freeing ourselves from the resulting suffering (List 1), and keeping evolution on track (rising consciousness helps humanity safely navigate the world’s troubled waters).
+Seeing through our defenses is a vitally important step in overcoming the influence of the primary negative emotions (List 2), freeing ourselves from the resulting painful and self-defeating symptoms (List 1), and keeping evolution on track (rising consciousness helps humanity safely navigate the world’s troubled waters).

 Let’s look at an example.
 George is angry at his friend Jack.
 The previous evening Jack had invited him to join a group of friends going to a ball game and said he would pick him up.
 But Jack never showed up.
-George is deeply hurt and offended, and he believes his anger at Jack is justified.
-True, George is entitled to be angry.
-But if he holds on to the anger and allows it to fester, he may be indulging unconsciously in feelings of being rejected and unworthy.
+George is deeply hurt and offended, and he believes his anger (List 1) at Jack is justified.
+True, George is entitled to be upset, even a bit angry.
+But if he holds on to anger and allows it to fester, he’s likely indulging unconsciously in some negative emotion from List 2, likely feelings of being rejected and unworthy.
 At that point, George’s real pain (beneath his anger) comes from within his psyche, specifically from his emotional entanglement in feeling rejected and unworthy.
 He has personalized Jack’s behavior and taken it as a measure of his own value.
 George now uses his anger at Jack to cover up his readiness to plunge into his own unresolved negative emotions (feeling rejected or seen as unworthy—or even abandoned) from List 2.
 In his anger, George decides to “unfriend” Jack.
 Yet he might have been wiser to talk to Jack about what happened, with the intention of trying to save the friendship.

 A few days later, George is angry at Judy, a coworker.
 But now George’s anger can be traced to a different emotion in List 2.
 Judy made comments at an office meeting that George interpreted as criticism of him.
 George is sensitive to feeling criticized.
 In fact, he sometimes chooses unconsciously to feel criticized by misinterpreting comments as if criticism were intended.